Supreme Court agrees to hear Colorado case over Trump's 2024 ballot eligibility

 "We do not reach these conclusions lightly.
 We are mindful of the magnitude and weight of the questions now before us," the majority wrote in its opinion.
 "We are likewise mindful of our solemn duty to apply the law, without fear or favor, and without being swayed by public reaction to the decisions that the law mandates we reach."

 Trump and the Colorado Republican Party appealed the decision to the Supreme Court, urging the justices to overturn the state high court's ruling.
-All parties, including the voters who challenged Trump's eligibility, pushed the court to decide the issue swiftly.
+All parties, including the voters who challenged Trump's eligibility, pushed the court to decide the issue of his eligibility swiftly.

 If allowed to stand, the Colorado Supreme Court's ruling would "mark the first time in the history of the United States that the judiciary has prevented voters from casting ballots for the leading major-party presidential candidate," lawyers for the former president warned the justices in a filing.